crispinprojects/talkcalendar/README.md

 ## Speech Synthesis

-Talk Calendar uses [Flite](http://www.festvox.org/flite/).
-This is a small run-time speech synthesis engine available in most Linux distributions.
-Use [packages.org](https://pkgs.org/) to check availability by searching "flite".
-A speech synthesis engine converts text into spoken audio.
-The core Flite library was originally developed by Professor Alan W Black (voice awb) and  Kevin A Lenzoa (voice kal16).
-The history of the project together with other contributors can be found [here](https://github.com/festvox/flite).

-The Flite (Festival Lite) speech synthesizer has a BSD-like [license](https://github.com/festvox/flite/blob/master/COPYING).
-BSD-style licenses are considered compatible with the GPLv2, meaning you can combine code licensed under BSD with code licensed under GPLv2 and distribute the combined work under the terms of GPLv2.
-The BSD licenses are permissive, meaning they place minimal restrictions on how the software can be used, modified and distributed.
-With this version of Talk Calendar I am using the  Flite [API](http://cmuflite.org/doc/flite_7.html#C-example).
+Talk Calendar has a built-in word concatenation speech synthesizer.
+It is used to play-back pre-recorded English words for reading out dates, times and some common generic words used to summarise a personal calendar event.
+Press F2 to show the current list of words which can be used for an event title.
+You can use two or more words for the event summary such as "Birthday party", "Dads birthday", "Television reminder", "Travel and visit" or just "Calendar event".
+You can be creative with the current list of dictionary words.
+If an event summary word is not recognised then it is skipped over.
+More words for personal calendar events and notable dates will be added in future updates.
+Currently a "chipmunk" voice generated using an [Audacity](https://www.audacityteam.org/) macro is used.

+The advantage of using my own built-in speech synthesizer is that Talk Calendar can be compiled without any external speech synthesizer  dependencies.

+With previous versions of Talk Calendar I experimented with using [Flite](http://www.festvox.org/flite/).
+This is a small run-time speech synthesis engine available in many (not all) Linux distributions which uses diphone concatenation for speech output.
+Speech tended to lack [clarity](https://en.wikipedia.org/wiki/Speech_synthesis) compared to my word concatenation approach which stores and plays back entire words and so can provide clearer articulation in some use cases.
+The disadvantage of my approach is the limited number of words available for the event title description

 The [eSpeak](https://espeak.sourceforge.net/) speech dispatcher approach which sent text-to-speech output to the espeak speech synthesizer is not longer used.
-This approach required that eSpeak is installed separately on the user system.
-I am super confused about the eSpeak license situation. eSpeak has a GPL v3 [license](https://espeak.sourceforge.net/license.html).
+This approach required that eSpeak is installed separately on the user system. eSpeak uses the formant speech synthesis method and produces good quality speech with clear articulation but the standard voices are robotic.
+I am confused about the eSpeak license situation. eSpeak is said to have a GPL v3 [license](https://espeak.sourceforge.net/license.html).
 However, it appears that some of its components have other licenses.
 For example, the IEEE80.c file [license](https://github.com/espeak-ng/espeak-ng/blob/c1d9341f86eee4b7a0da50712b627d8a76e92fea/src/libespeak-ng/ieee80.c) says "Copyright (C) 1989-1991 Apple Computer, Inc." which is very strange given that espeak has a GPL v3 license.
 This is discussed further in the forum post [here](https://opensource.stackexchange.com/questions/11545/possibilities-to-use-a-gpl-v3-licensed-library-in-a-closed-source-game).
-I just don't know if this is something to be concerned about especially as eSpeak is an [Official Debian package License: DFSG free](https://blends.debian.org/accessibility/tasks/speechsynthesis).
-Anyhow I decided not to use eSpeak and use Flite instead.

-As a side note I have investigating the feasibility of developing my own diphone speech synthesiser the details of which can be found [here](https://github.com/crispinprojects/diphone-talker).
-The diphone speech synthesis approach is used by Flite.
+As a side note I have investigating the feasibility of developing my own diphone speech synthesiser the details of which can be found [here](https://github.com/crispinprojects/diphone-talker) but currently speech articulation is poor compared to the wrod concatenation approach.
 I have also been working on a formant speech synthesizer the technique used by eSpeak.
 More details of this formant speech synthesizer approach can be found [here](https://github.com/crispinprojects/formant-synthesizer).

 ### Audio Thread